 - If your down payment is at least 10%, you’ll pay the MIP for 11 years.

 - If your down payment is less than 10%, you’ll pay the MIP for the life of the loan.

 With a conventional loan, you must also pay insurance if your down payment is less than 20%.
 This is called private mortgage insurance (PMI) and it’s also a monthly payment.
 Unlike an FHA loan, you can get rid of your PMI once you have enough equity in the home.
-You can request that your servicer remove PMI once you have at least 20% equity or wait for it to automatically cancel once you meet the servicer’s equity requirement – typically around 22%.
+You can request that your servicer remove PMI once you have at least 20% equity based on the original payment schedule or wait for it to automatically cancel once you meet the servicer’s equity requirement – typically around 22%.

-If you have an FHA loan and have at least 20% equity, you’ll still need to pay insurance until the 11 years are up or for the rest of the time you have the loan.
+If you have an FHA loan and have at least 20% equity, you’ll still need to pay insurance until the 11 years are up or for the rest of your loan term.
 But, if you refinance FHA to conventional, you could get rid of that monthly fee.

 Lower Interest Rates